Medically reviewed by Drugs.com. Last updated on Feb 6, 2023.

 - Steroid medicine: This may be given to decrease swelling in your joints or tissues.

 - CT scan: This test is also called a CAT scan.
 An x-ray machine uses a computer to take pictures of your body.
-You may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+You may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.

 - Joint x-ray or scan: This is a picture of the bones and tissues in your joints.
 It may be done to check for bleeding.
 You may also need x-rays of your chest, abdomen, and other body parts.

 - MRI: This scan uses powerful magnets and a computer to take pictures of your organs, bones, nerves, and blood vessels.
 You may be given dye to help the pictures show up better.
-Tell the caregiver if you have ever had an allergic reaction to contrast dye.
+Tell the healthcare provider if you have ever had an allergic reaction to contrast dye.
 Do not enter the MRI room with anything made of metal.
 Metal can cause serious injury.
-Tell the caregiver if you have any metal in or on your body.
+Tell the healthcare provider if you have any metal in or on your body.

 - Physical and occupational therapy: You may need physical therapy if your joints or muscles have been damaged from bleeding.
 A physical therapist will help you exercise your joints and muscles safely.
 Occupational therapy may also be needed.
 An occupational therapist teaches you skills to help with your daily activities.